Cyphrme/Coze/README.md

 recalculatable and are recommended to be omitted, although they may be useful for reference.

+As an added technical constraint, because `sig` and `czd` are used as identifiers, `sig` must be non-malleable.
+Malleable schemes like ECDSA must perform signature canonicalization that constrains signatures to a non-malleable form.

 ### Verbose `coze`
 Needlessly wrapping Coze objects or including unneeded labels is not recommended.
 For example, the JSON object `{"pay":{...},"sig":...}` doesn't need